From festivals to flower trails; golden fields to gardens in bloom; we’ve got a basket full of ways for you to soak-up spring in South Australia.

 2. ROAM THROUGH FIELDS OF GOLD IN CLARE

-Each spring, Clare’s rolling hills transform into fields of gold, with canola flowers cropping up around every corner.
-One of South Australia’s premier wine regions, Clare could be likened to the Barossa’s chilled-out younger sibling, home to world-famous labels, but set to a beautiful country backdrop.
+Each spring, Clare Valley's rolling hills transform into fields of gold, with canola flowers cropping up around every corner.
+One of South Australia’s premier wine regions, the Clare Valley could be likened to the Barossa’s chilled-out younger sibling, home to world-famous labels, but set to a beautiful country backdrop.
 Stop-off for some snaps, then enjoy a glass or two at Jim Barry Wines, Sevenhill Cellars, Mr Mick or Pikes Wines.

 3. EMBARK ON WILLUNGA'S ALMOND BLOSSOM TRAIL